 I am an ecologist and epidemiologist interested in the human health impacts of environmental change, specifically in the context of global trends in biodiversity loss, climate change, and ecosystem transformation.
-Please visit my research projects webpage or follow me @professor_golden on Instagram to find out what my group and I are working on.
+Please visit my research projects webpage to find out what my group and I are working on.